Trusted WordPress tutorials, when you need them most.

 Block toolbar

-Apart from the toolbar, each block can also have its own block settings, which appear in the right column of your edit screen.
+In addition to the toolbar, each block can have its own block settings, which appear in the right column of the edit screen.

 These settings vary depending on which block you are editing.
 For example, the Paragraph block lets you edit the text, background, and link color, as well as the typography.